augusto-herrmann/slide-decks/presentations/2023/05/integrating-data-sources-and-publishing-open-data-with-fastetl-airflow-and-frictionless.md

 - me: https://herrmann.tech

 # Questions & feedback
-👆❓ (também em português / también en español)
+👆❓ are welcome and appreciated